CBEP-SoCB-Details/Presumpscot_WQ/Analysis/E.coli_Analysis.md

 ## Graphic by Site and Year

 First, we display graphics of all sites with at least five years of data.
-We do not use this graphic in SoCB, a being too complex.
+We do not use this graphic in SoCB, as it is too complex.
 Also, as we have no evidence for long-term trends in water quality across all sites, we can simplify the presentation in SoCB if we focus only on sites for which we have recent data.